 If you plan to sightsee throughout the day – traveling from one attraction to the next – bike share is your best bet to allow you to take short but frequent rides, with the convenience of hundreds of pickup and drop-off locations throughout the city.

-As opposed to traditional bike rental, a Ford GoBike Day Pass or 3-Day Pass will allow you to take as many rides as you'd like while your pass is active, with the first 30 minutes of each ride included in the cost of the pass.
+As opposed to traditional bike rental, a Ford GoBike Access Pass or 3-Day Access Pass will allow you to take as many rides as you'd like while your pass is active, with the first 30 minutes of each ride included in the cost of the pass.
 When you're done with a ride, you can dock your bike at any station near your destination, without the worry of having to lock up a bike on the city streets.

 With Ford GoBike, the Bay Area becomes a navigable and fun place to explore.
 Check out some of our favorite attractions, along with the Ford GoBike stations nearby.